lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 ``true`` or ``false`` depending on whether they can be reinitialized at an event or not.
-Since  a ``reinit()`` statement is only valid in a ``when-equation`` block, we propose that if a variable has ``reinit`` set to true, then at every state event, the QSS solver will get the value of the variable, update variables which depend on it, and proceed with its calculation.
+Since  a ``reinit()`` statement is only valid in a ``when-equation`` block, we propose for variables with ``reinit`` set to true, that at every state event, the QSS solver gets the value of the variable, updates variables which depend on it, and proceeds with its calculation.

 Workaround for implementing event indicators